-Never do I appreciate easy access to the internet more than when I’m stuck in a foreign country, trying to find a coffee shop with free wifi so I can see where I am on Google Maps.
+Never do I appreciate easy access to the internet more than when I’m stuck in a foreign country, trying to find a coffee shop with wifi in my area so I can see where I am on Google Maps.
 Some countries and airports make it super easy to get online, with cheap sim cards loaded with data available as you step off the plane (if you’re ever in Mumbai, Bali or Athens) but most often I’m relying on wifi at accommodation or restaurants.

 How awesome and convenient does that look?
 I can’t wait to try it the next time I travel – it would have been SO useful when I was running around Bali looking for coffee shops and restaurants I’d read about on blogs.

 Google Trips is available on iOS and Android.

 Basically, Tripit keeps all your travel plans in one place.
 Flights, hotel bookings…all there.
 All you have to do is forward your confirmation emails, and Tripit puts together a master itinerary that you can access from any device.